invia-de/Thruk-Plugins/README.md

 * pnpmap: Shows all pnp4nagios-graphics for the applied filter
 * pnpmapdev: improvements to pnpmap (images are not stretched, better placement on screen)

-forked from the original "minemap"-Plugin
+based on the original "minemap"-Plugin

+put in /etc/thruk/plugins/plugins-available/ and create a link to /etc/thruk/plugins/plugins-enabled/